7 Huge Gaming Industry Trends 2021-2025

 They also built up a sizable community of gamers that play games together, discuss bugs on forums, and build mods.

 But Steam’s first-mover advantage is starting to fade.

 GOG.com was one of the first platforms that cracked away at Steam’s dominance.

 GOG brands itself as go-to platform for older video games.

-Other than the fact that GOG is one of the few platforms that offer The Witcher 3 and classics like Heroes of Might and Magic.
+In fact, GOG is one of the few gaming ecosystems that offer The Witcher 3 along with classics like Heroes of Might and Magic.